Advanced Numerics for Uncertainty and Bayesian Inference in Science

 Introduction

-Scientific knowledge enters computers through data on one side, and laws of nature – implicit equations like differential equations and symmetries – on the other.
+Scientific knowledge enters computers through data on the one side, and laws of nature – implicit equations like differential equations and symmetries – on the other.
 They both provide information, empirical and mechanistic, respectively, crucial to the deduction of new insights.

-Challenges in Current Approaches
+Challenges in Current Algorithms

 One of the problems that arise from this disconnect is that inferring latent forces that drive dynamical systems from data requires "shoehorning" different algorithms together in inefficient optimization loops.
 Another issue is that uncertainty from discretization and emulation is not fully tracked.